-Built sometime around 1420 – 1430 in the possession of the ruling elite of ‘Rosenawe’, Rosenau Palace in the Bavarian town of Rödetal is one of Germany’s earliest and most impressive examples of Romantic Historicism architecture.
+Built sometime around 1420 by the ruling elite of ‘Rosenawe’, Rosenau Palace in the Bavarian town of Rödetal is one of Germany’s earliest and most impressive examples of Romantic Historicism architecture.

-In August 1819, Princess Louise of Saxe-Gotha-Altenburg gave birth to Prince Albert of Saxe-Coburg and Gotha at Rosenau and 21 years later he married his first cousin Queen Victoria.
-She loved Rosenau so much that she wrote in her diary ‘If I weren’t the person who I am, my home would be here.’
+21 years later he married his first cousin Queen Victoria in 1840.
+When the pair visited in 1845, Victoria loved Rosenau so much that she wrote in her diary ‘If I weren’t the person who I am, my home would be here.’

 Discover the best Historic Sites in Germany, from the Brandenburg Gate to the Berlin Wall and more, includes an interactive map of German cultural places, landmarks and monuments.